 Official Certified Ordinance Copies

 The following ordinances are included on our website for informational purposes only.
 They should not be considered an official public record of the county.
+Ordinances that have been repealed or amended by more current versions are not included here.
 To obtain an official/certified copy of any county ordinance, please contact the Clerk and Recorder's Office at (970) 264-8350.

 1-1980 - Regulating the Compliance with Federal Regulation of Refuse Bins